HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/comparison-workflow.rst

 - a narrow ``flow`` overlay used for runtime-backend selection.

 The workflow is deliberately conservative here.
-If the physical case changes too much between children, the result is no longer a clear method comparison.
+If the physical case changes too much between children, the result is no longer a clear simulation comparison.

 When To Use This Workflow
 -------------------------